the-red-feather/thesis/P5/new-intro-notes.md

 [ken]
-and indeed: don't go back to the drawing board! you have a good base better to build on that to fix things in my opinion: cloud native is only a section or couple paragraphs in the final chapter zooming in: research question/subquestions that cover other aspects (not just loading libraries into webassembly) so that you can adequately present the UI/UX aspects this also solves issues with the research questions and conclusions: should be partially fixed by changing subquestions but also: try to be more precise bring numbers, examples, tables, etc to back your statements because right now the final chapter often reads more like an essay
+- and indeed: don't go back to the drawing board!: you have a good base, better to build on that to fix things
+1. zooming in: research question/subquestions that cover other aspects (not just loading libraries into webassembly) so that you can
+2. adequately present the UI/UX aspects, this also solves issues with the research questions
+3. and conclusions: should be partially fixed by changing subquestions
+4. try to be more precise bring numbers, examples, tables, etc to back your statements because right now the final chapter often reads more like an essay